Los Angeles corporate event photographer Kyle Espeleta covering a corporate awards ceremony in a glass-walled venue in downtown Los Angeles

 How do I hire you for a conference or corporate event?

 Send the date, venue, hours, and run-of-show (if you have one) through the contact form on this page — or call or text (917) 612-4937 — and your team will have a flat, all-in quote the same day.
-The COI goes to your venue in advance, and for multi-track programs I'll tell you honestly whether one shooter covers it or you need two.
+If your venue or production needs a COI, I handle it at no extra cost, and for multi-track programs I'll tell you honestly whether one shooter covers it or you need two.

-My rate is $250 per hour with a two-hour minimum, and $2,000 for a full day (8–10 hours) — all-in, covering the shoot, professional gear, and color-corrected, press-ready files with full usage rights.
-Multi-day conferences and conventions take 10% off the day rate.
+My rate is $300 per hour with a two-hour minimum, and $2,400 for a full day (up to 10 hours) — all-in, covering the shoot, professional gear, and color-corrected, press-ready files with full usage rights.
+Multi-day programs run on the same day rate — $2,400 a day with overtime past ten stated up front — quoted as one number for the whole program.
 See the full breakdown in my guide to what an event photographer costs in LA.

 Can you photograph a multi-day conference or convention?